geocoder-php/Geocoder/README.md

 The default langage-locale is `ru-RU`, you can choose between `uk-UA`, `be-BY`, `en-US`, `en-BR` and `tr-TR`.
 This provider can also reverse information based on coordinates (latitude, longitude).
-It's possible to precise the toponym to get more accurate result:
+It's possible to precise the toponym to get more accurate result for reverse geocoding:
 `house`, `street`, `metro`, `district` and `locality`.